jet/propulsion/DOCUMENTATION.md

 ## Consistency; Reading your Writes

 When Processing reactions based on a Store's change feed / notification mechanism, there are many factors to be considered:
-- balancing straight forward logic for the base case of a single event on a single stream with the demands of efficiently catch up when there's a backlog of a significant number of events at hand
+- balancing straight forward logic for the base case of a single event on a single stream with the demands of efficiently catching up when there's a backlog of a significant number of events
 - handling at least once delivery of messages (typically under error conditions, but there are other corner cases too).
 A primary example would be the case where a significant amount of processing has been completed, but the progress had not yet been committed at the time the Processor Instance was torn down; in such a case, an entire (potentially large) batch of events may be re-processed.
-Regardless of the cause, the handling needs to cope by processing in an idempotent fashion (no bad side effects in terms of incorrect or unstable data or duplicate actions; processing time and resource consumption should reduce compared to the initial processing of the event).
+Regardless of the cause, the handling needs to cope by processing in an idempotent fashion (no side effects in terms of incorrect or unstable data or duplicate actions; processing time and resource consumption should reduce compared to the initial processing of the event).
 - when reading from a store without strong consistency, an event observed on a feed may not yet be visible (have propagated to) the node that you query to establish the state of the aggregate (see Reading Your Writes)

 Depending on the nature of your Processor's purpose, your use of the events will vary:
-- performing specific work based solely on the event type and/or its payload without having to first look up data within your Read Model (e.g., a `Created` event may result in `INSERT`ing a new item into a list)
+- performing specific work based solely on the event type and/or its payload without having to first look up data within your Read Model (e.g., a `Created` event may always involve simply `INSERT`ing a new item into a list)
 - treating the events as 'shoulder tap' regarding a given stream.
-In this mode, the nature of the processing may be that whenever any event is appended to a given stream, there's a generic piece of processing that should be triggered.
-In many such cases, the actual event(s) that prompted the work may be almost relevant, e.g. if you were expected to publish a Summary Event to an external feed per set of changes observed, then the only event that does not require derivation of a state derived from the complete set of preceding events would be a Creation event.
+In this mode, the nature of the processing may be that whenever any event is appended to a given stream, there's a generic piece of processing or validation that should be triggered.
+In many such cases, the actual event(s) that prompted the work may be almost relevant, e.g. if you were expected to publish a Summary Event to an external feed per set of changes observed, then the only event type that does not require derivation of a state from the complete set of preceding events would be a Creation event.

 ### Mitigations for not being able to Read Your Writes